 ■ Dalício Guiguer Filho

-Eletrical Engineer degree (1995) from FEI, Business Administration expert degree (1999) from FCAV/USP, and MSc degree in Automotive Engineering (2005) from the Escola Politécnica of USP.
-Developed his career in areas related to Product Design and Development in multinational companies, having different technical and leadership responsibilities.
-Expatriated to GM Europe (2004-2007), worked on planning and implementation of regional and global projects at the International Product Development Center (Germany).
-As Electrical Engineering Manager with GM Brazil (2007-2010), led engineering team responsible for electrical architecture, software integration, and power/charging systems, and as Program Engineering Manager (2010-2014) was responsible for engineering programs for the compact cars segment.
-Currently is the Vehicle Chief Engineer for compact cars in South America.
-In parallel with his activities in the industry, he is a professor of the Automotive Engineering Specialization program and a professor-lecturer of the Continuing Education Program (PECE), both with Escola Politécnica of USP.
-LinkedIn: http://br.linkedin.com/in/dalicio
+Chief Engineer and General Director of Global Product Programs at General Motors in South America.
+Dalicio holds an Eletrical Engineer degree (1995) from FEI, Business Administration expert degree (1999) from FCAV/USP, and MSc degree in Automotive Engineering (2005) from the Escola Politécnica of USP, and has been working for General Motors since 1998.
+He has developed his career in Product Development and Engineering related areas, having different technical and leadership responsibilities.
+Expatriated to GM Europe (2004-2007) and GM Japan (2015-2016), worked on planning, development and implementation of global projects, leading multicultural and multifunctional teams.
+In parallel with his activities in the industry, Dalicio is a collaborator and professor of the Automotive Engineering Center (AEC) and of the Continuing Education Program (PECE), both with Escola Politécnica of USP.
+LinkedIn: http://br.linkedin.com/in/

 ■ Fabiano Armellini